polymode/polymode/modes/readme.md

 It is worth emphasizing the distinctions between `chunks` and `chunkmodes`.
 Chunks are fragments of text and there might be multiple chunks of the same type in the buffer.
-There is only one chunkmode of some type in the buffer and multiple chunks of the same type share one chunkmode.
+In contrast, there is only one chunkmode of some specific type and multiple chunks of the same type share this chunkmode.

 It is easy to think of the chunkmodes as inter-weaved threads.
-Host chunkmode is a stretched one dimensional canvas.
+Host chunkmode is a stretched canvas.
 Each inner chunkmode is a thread weaved into the hostmode.
 Visible fragments of chunkmode are chunks.

 ## Class Hierarchy

-Polymode uses `eieio` to represent its objects.
-The root class for all polymode classes is `eieio-instance-inheritor` which provides, in addition to class based, prototype based inheritance.
+Polymode package uses `eieio` to represent its objects.
+The root class for all polymode classes is `eieio-instance-inheritor` which provides prototype based inheritance (in addition to class based).
 This means that objects instantiated from polymode classes can be cloned in order to dynamically create a hierarchy of customizable objects.
-There are a bunch of such objects already defined, you can investigate those in several of the polymode's customization groups:
+There are a bunch of such objects already defined, you can investigate those in `polymodes`, `hostmodes`, `innermodes` customization groups.
-`polymodes`, `hostmodes`, `innermodes`.

 As polymode uses indirect buffers to implement the multi-mode, storing mode functionality in objects (in contrast to buffer local variables) is very